athornton95/not-cancelled/README.md

 But for now, watch a movie or take a hike because both of those activies are #notcancelled.

 Tech used:
-React
+React,
-Next.js
+Next.js,
-Material UI (for theme)
+Material UI (for theme),
 Emotion (kind of, will be used more)